 The design might not change much though, with the image disclosed above supposedly showing an Apple Watch 5 and looking a lot like the Apple Watch 4.

 A Reuters report also announced that Apple would turn to Japan Display to make OLED panels for Watch 5.
-This would probably have no effect on the final product, but it is interesting to see that the company is already preparing its contracts manufacturing for that. device of the year.
+This would probably have no effect on the final product, but it is interesting to see that the company is already preparing its contract manufacturing for that.
+It is the device of the year.

 A patent filed by Apple shows a system that monitors chemicals in the air to “smell”, which could track your body odor or detect the quality of the air where you train.